 Every day, we eat and we dress.
 We have become conscious of our food, it is time to become more conscious of our clothing.

-Textile Beat is a social enterprise inspiring a creative approach to the way we dress, through slow clothing.
+Textile Beat is a social enterprise inspiring a creative approach to the way we dress, through a slow clothing philosophy.
 We believe in ethical, sustainable choices that don’t harm people or the planet.
-We want to know the story about where clothing comes from and we believe in care and repair, refashion and restyle of existing clothing using old-fashioned home-sewing skills.
+We want to know the story about where clothing comes from and we believe in care and repair, refashion and restyle of existing clothing using simple sewing skills.

 Jane Milburn established Textile Beat in 2013 at Brisbane Australia to embrace natural fibres and upcycle existing natural-fibre garments for pleasure, reward and sustainability.